davidgatti/How-to-Understand-Streams-in-NodeJS/6_pause_a_stream/README.md

-# Understanding-Buffers-in-NodeJS
-🚰 A step by step explanation how to take advantage of Buffers in NodeJS
+# How to pause a stream in NodeJS